 Founded four years before winning the Mississauga City Hall Competition, Jones and Kirkland Architects would specialize in urban design during the following two decades.
 The competition winner was purely a product of the postmodern algorithm, employing complex forms, changes in scale, strong cutout geometries, and grand perspectives, among other things.
 The architects would later go on to receive a medal from the Governor General and have their project grace the cover of a 1987 issue of Progressive Architecture.
 Ed Zeidler, a defeated contestant in the competition, critiqued the project in the June 1987 edition of Canadian Architect, lauding equal amounts of criticism on the competition, the urban context, and "architecture in the postmodern condition."
-Twenty years later, however, the project was still considered a "touchstone of Mississauga's architecture," especially locally.
+Twenty years later, however, the project was still considered a "touchstone of Mississauga's architecture," especially locally.9 Fig.29 : Exploded diagram.

-Fig.29: Exploded diagram.

 Jones and Kirkland Architects.
 Toronto, Ontario.
 Mississauga City Hall Competition.

-Fig.31: Model.
+Fig.31 : Model.
 Jones and Kirkland Architects.
 Toronto, Ontario.
 Mississauga City Hall Competition.
 Edward Jones was 43 and Michael J. Kirkland was 39 when they won the Mississauga City Hall Competition in 1982.

-Fig.30 : Elevations and sections.
+Fig.32 : View of model to entrance and aerial view (below).
 Jones and Kirkland Architects.
 Toronto, Ontario.
 Mississauga City Hall Competition.